service-engineering-final-project/recipe_adapter_service/README.md

 # Recipe Adapter Service (REST)

-The **quote adapter service** is the service that provides data to the **storage data service** through a REST interface.
-It allows consumers to retrieve motivational quotes in a structured format (both XML and JSON) crawled from [Quotelicious](http://www.quotelicious.com);
 The **recipe adapter service** is the service that provides data to the **storage data service** through a REST interface.
-It allows consumers to retrieve recipes and their nutritional facts in a structured, clearer format (both XML and JSON) exploiting the [Yummly](http://www.yummly.com/) APIs (by means of an academic plan);
+It allows consumers to retrieve recipes and their nutritional facts in a structured, clearer format (both XML and JSON) exploiting the [Yummly](http://www.yummly.com/) APIs (by means of an academic plan).

 | resource | link |
 |----------|------|